cbush/beehive/README.md

 Nodes do not have a reset() function, so the tree needs to be rebuilt in order to reinitialize any stateful nodes.
 This can be mitigated with the builder's `.tree()` function, which allows reuse of builder code for sections of the tree.
 It would be possible to add support for an optional reset() function in the future, but I might sooner add more functionality around replacing subtrees.
 It remains to be seen after more real-world use.

+### Re: static (compile-time) builder structure validation

+Something I'd like to look into is validating the builder (see below) at compile-time.

 # Get started!